 Applications tip for quantity surveyors: know how consultancies and contractors differ

 Quantity surveying recruiters tell us that many graduate applicants don’t appear to know whether they’re applying to a consultant or a contractor.
-This is concerning, considering the job of a quantity surveyor is entirely different depending on whether you work for a consultant or a contractor.
+This is concerning, considering the job of a quantity surveyor is different depending on whether you work for a consultant (go into private practice), a contractor or a housebuilder.
 In fact, you should use your knowledge of the differences as part of your answers to common application and interview questions, such as:

 - What do you know about us?
 (Whether they are a consultant or contractor should be the basic starting point for your answer.)

 - Why are you applying to us?
 Why do you want to work for us?
 (Part of your answer could be because you want to work in consultancy or contracting.)

 - What will you be doing as a quantity surveyor?
 What does a quantity surveying career involve?
 (Show that you understand how the job differs depending on the type of organisation you work for.)

 - Why do you think you would make a good employee?
 (Part of your answer could be that you are particularly well suited to, eg consultancy work, because...)

 Before we start: how a construction project gets built

 The typical project cycle – the process of getting a project built or completed – is: